TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 48/Genesis 48.3.md

 ---

-And Jacob said unto Joseph, God Almighty appeared unto me at Luz in the land of Canaan, and blessed me,
+Jacob said to Joseph, "God Almighty appeared to me at Luz in the land of Canaan, and blessed me,